 Take delavirdine according to your health care provider’s instructions.

 You may take delavirdine with or without food.
 Taking delavirdine on a regular schedule along with activities you do every day, such as getting up in the morning, brushing your teeth, eating lunch, coming home from work in the evening, or watching a favorite TV show, will make it easier to remember to take every dose.

 If you are taking both delavirdine and antacids, take them at least 1 hour apart.
 If your health care provider has told you that you don’t have enough stomach acid, take delavirdine with orange or cranberry juice.

 If you have trouble swallowing tablets, the 100-mg delavirdine tablets may be dissolved in water.
 Add four tablets to at least 3 ounces of water.
 Allow the tablets to sit in the water for a few minutes.
 Stir the water until the tablets have dissolved and then drink the delavirdine-water mixture right away.
 Rinse the glass and swallow the rinse to make sure that you get all the medicine.
 Delavirdine 200-mg tablets cannot be dissolved in water and must be swallowed whole.

-Always take delavirdine in combination with other anti-HIV medicines.
+Always take delavirdine in combination with other HIV medicines.

-If you take too much delavirdine, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much delavirdine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 Delavirdine can cause serious, life-threatening side effects.
-This includes severe rash.
+This includes severe skin rash.
 (See the WARNING above.)